F-1 STEM Optional Practical Training (STEM OPT) Extension

 STEM OPT Regulation Highlights

-• STEM OPT extension may be as long as 24 months after initial post-completion OPT period
+• STEM OPT extension may be as long as 24 months after an authorization of initial post-completion OPT period at that degree level (it is not possible to apply for STEM OPT Extension authorization directly – a student must be currently on authorized period of Post-Completion OPT).

-• Students may be eligible for up to two STEM OPT extensions based on two STEM degrees at different degree levels in a student’s lifetime
+• Students may be eligible for up to two STEM OPT extensions based on two different STEM degrees completed at progressively higher degree levels in a student’s lifetime.

-• Students have the ability to apply for a STEM OPT Extension based on a previously earned STEM degree from an accredited U.S. institution within 10 years under which the student has not previously applied for STEM OPT Extension.
+• Students have the ability to apply for a STEM OPT Extension based on a previously earned STEM degree from an accredited U.S. institution within 10 years under which the student has not previously applied for STEM OPT Extension (must not have already obtained a STEM OPT Extension based on that degree level or a higher degree level).

 • Student and employer are required to complete the Form I-983 in order to begin the STEM OPT extension process